-Fittingly, the first figure in the initial four-figure wave is Batman, who I’m taking a look at today to see if DCC has a new fan or if this is another DCC line that doesn’t quite reach its potential.
+Fittingly, the first figure in the initial four-figure wave is the Icons Batman, who I’m taking a look at today to see if DCC has a new fan or if this is another DCC line that doesn’t quite reach its potential.

 Packaging: With so many packaging using black as the primary color, its nice to see a company doing something a little different.
 The white with the Batman appropriate grey color scheme gives the line a classy look.
 Along the side, there’s a number and the character name and story inspiration.

 The main window panel is arranged well showing off the figure and accessories.
 There’s a decent amount of space along the package side, which hopefully was designed to accommodate larger/deluxe figures within losing consistency for MOC collectors.